 Recognizing dog avoidance behaviors and how to stop them.

 For the most part, Labs are not big fans of obedience training.
-They love to retrieve but walking at heel and sitting is not their favorite thing.
+They love to retrieve but walking at heel and sitting in a structured environment is not their favorite thing.
 And they often make their feelings well known.
 We often see Labrador Retrievers mope and pout when we put a lead on them and start doing basic obedience.
 Their ears are pulled back and their tails drop down between their legs.
 It is obvious they are not happy.

 What are dog avoidance behaviors?

-Avoidance behaviors are just like they sound – a behavior that your dog performs expecting that he/she will be able to get out of doing work.
+Avoidance behaviors are just like they sound – a behavior that your dog performs expecting that he/she will be able to get out of doing the work.
 Work can be as simple as going for a walk, training on obedience or anything else he/she does not want to do.

 Some examples of how this may look, include:

 - You are on a walk and your dog suddenly sits down and refuses to move.

 - While working on obedience your dog starts laying down when you say SIT.

 - You reach for your dog to put a collar on him/her, and they lay down and roll over.